 Radiators are incredibly low maintenance, that’s why they’re one of the most used home heating appliances in the world.
-From Reina Radiators to DQ Heating and every designer brand in between, each ensures that every model is easy to install and will run effectively for years to come.
+From Reina radiators to DQ radiators and every designer radiator in between, each ensures that every model is easy to install and will run effectively for years to come.

 Despite their efficiency and sturdiness, your radiator will no doubt run into problems at some point down the line.
 Whilst some fixes will require an expert, there are others which are easily fixable by the average homeowner.
 Whilst the science behind a radiator’s functioning may be clever and the balance of home heating complex, fixing your radiator can be incredibly simple.

 How Does a Radiator Work?

 Whilst each radiator differs in its design or heat output, they all function through something called heat convection.
 As hot water runs through the pipes of your home, thermostatic valves, found on the side of your radiator, ease this hot water into your radiator unit.
 Dependent on the pressure you allow it to reach, your radiator will warm up due to the hot water running through it.

 In a process called convection, the accumulated heat will rise and spread through your room.
 Cold air is recycled into the radiator, rises as warm air through the radiator.
 With this cycle comes a finely tuned balance that brings warmth and comfort to homes everywhere.

 Now you have a simple idea of how the finely tuned balance of your heating system is maintained, it’s time to explore some of the common problems that you may run into.

 Radiator cold patches are an annoyingly common occurrence for radiator users.
 The loss of heat can lead to uneven heating in your property and in the long run, can waste a lot of energy.
 The cold patches in a radiator are often caused by air bubbles forming in the system.
 As water runs through the panels or columns of your radiator, air can sometimes get trapped in the pressurised water system and cause uneven heating.